How can you help your children cope with divorce or even, separation?

 - The right not to be made to feel guilty for loving both parents.

 At SAS, we are educators, mothers and divorce coaches.
-Schedule a 45-minute complimentary consultation today to discuss your story and your children; connect with Kim or Liza at 917.485.1323 or visit our Contact Us page.
+Schedule a 45-minute free consultation today to discuss your story and your children.
+We would love to offer more feedback and direction on your specific circumstances.